handmadecode/quill/README.md

 The task will use the Maven settings file specified in the `mavenImport` project extension, or the default Maven settings if no explicit settings file has been specified.

+### Dynamically setting the group and version

+A pom file's `groupId` and `version` can be imported and applied to the Gradle project through the dynamic methods `applyGroupFromPomFile` and `applyVersionFromPomFile` that the plugin adds to the Gradle project.
+These methods take the pom file to import from as their only argument.
+The path to the pom file is resolved relative to the project directory.

+Specifying

+    applyGroupFromPomFile('/path/to/pom.xml')

+will set the project's `group` property to the value of the `groupId` element in the effective pom of the file passed to the method.

+If no file is specified, the default value 'pom.xml' is assumed.
+Thus, specifying

+    applyVersionFromPomFile()

+will set the project's `version` property to the value of the `version` element in a file called 'pom.xml'  in the Gradle project directory.

 ## Project Metadata Plugin